 A: Well – my ideal way might not be your ideal way.
 I can sit reading by our pool overlooking Dainfern Valley and enjoying Joburg's sunny weather, and call that a successful day.
 But here are some visitor tips: The Bryanston Organic Market on a Saturday morning or the Rosebank Rooftop Market on Sundays for African craft shopping, Montecasino or Melrose Arch for dinner and evening entertainment, a Soweto tour or the Apartheid Museum for some South African culture and history, and perhaps a visit at the DeWildt Cheetah Centre or the Lion Park to see animals.

 Q: Which are the best places/suburbs to live in Johannesburg as an expat?

-A: Most expats live in the Northern suburbs, and of those, in the Dainfern (including Dainfern Valley, Dainfern Ridge, Fernridge, Fourways Gardens) and Kyalami neighborhoods.
+A: Most expats live in the northern suburbs, and of those, in the Dainfern (including Dainfern Valley, Dainfern Ridge, Fernridge, Fourways Gardens) and Kyalami neighbourhoods.
 This is where the most secure estates are located, which is what most employers of expats will be looking for.

 Q: How do you rate the standard of accommodation?